 Required Medical Equipment for Medical Students

-The Physical Diagnosis course director and faculty have worked with WelchAllyn to provide a package of medical equipment that each student is required to purchase during orientation at a very competitive price.
+The Foundations of Clinical Medicine course director and faculty have worked with WelchAllyn to provide a package of medical equipment that each student is required to purchase during orientation at a very competitive price.
 The required equipment includes the following

 - WelchAllyn #97200-MC Ophthalmoscope, MacroView Otoscope, and Rechargeable NiCad Handle